Manage Email addresses | Article Series table of content | Click to expand

 The PowerShell Where statement, include the following parts:

-To perform the required search, that defines a condition in which we search only for E-mail address that has a specific character such as – specific domain name suffix, we use the PowerShell statement – “Where”
+To perform the required search, that defines a condition in which we search only for an E-mail address that has a specific character such as – specific domain name suffix, we use the PowerShell statement – “Where”

 The PowerShell query “resides” between the curly brackets.